 Mr. IRELAND.
-Obviously that is not so good either because every-In a association, especially matter of general practice.
+Obviously that is not so good either because everything is recorded.

-Mr. NIMETZ.
+- Mr. NIMETZ.
 No, we don't record things.

 Mr. IRELAND.
 I don't mean in the Department.
-I mean just as a
+I mean just as a matter of general practice.

-Mr. Nimerz.
+Mr. NIMETZ.
 Well, it is not a good idea to use the phone for any sensitive information.
 There are security problems.
 But, there are other problems as well.
-The information is not then distributed around the Department, it may be misunderstood, it has more of a temporary a though hills sacting an area flavor deployed in the other till nature.
+The information is not then distributed around the Department, it may be misunderstood, it has more of a temporary nature.